 Each school provides on campus tutoring either before or after school.
-Contact the school for specific dates, times, and transportation options for tutoring.
-Students involved in these programs receive assistance free of charge from certified teachers and qualified International Baccalaureate and National Honor Society high school students.
-They also have access to computers and a quiet learning environment.
+Please contact the school for specific dates, times, and transportation options with regards to academic tutoring.
+Students that opt to participate in these programs receive assistance free of charge from certified teachers, as well as qualified high school students.
+These programs also allow a student computer access and provide a quiet, productive learning environment outside of the traditional school day.